azcoigreach/nagatha-assistant/docs/MCP_GUIDE.md

 ```

 This command:
-1. Disconnects from all current MCP servers
+1. Shuts down the current MCP manager
 2. Re-reads the `mcp.json` configuration file
-3. Attempts to connect to all configured servers
+3. Tests connections to all configured servers
 4. Re-discovers all available tools
+5. Reports the results

 ### Programmatic Management